ChuloWay/Articles/GitIntro.md

-* You can write a message explaining why you want to submit a pull request to the owner and possibly the modifications you made in the text box that is located below these bars.
+* You can write a message explaining why you want to submit a pull request to the owner and possibly the modifications you made in the text box that is located below .
 Following that, select "create pull request."
-The maintainer will then assess the work done in the developer's forked repository and make any comments for some adjustments to be made or successfully Merge the Pull request.
+The maintainer will then assess the work done in the your forked repository and make any comments for some adjustments to be made or successfully Merge the Pull request.

 ![Repo-Clone](photos/openPr.png)